Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 As mentioned earlier, wrapping non-module development dependencies in a macro in

-file makes them convenient to encapsulate in a module
+a dev_deps.bzl file makes them convenient to encapsulate in a module

 extension.
 In fact, scala/private/extensions/dev_deps.bzl in rules_scala

-v7.0.0 includes both the WORKSPACE
+v7.0.0 includes both the WORKSPACE macro and the module extension.

-Here's how it's used in WORKSPACE
+Here's how it's used in WORKSPACE:

-Using dev_deps.bzl in WORKSPACE | |
+| Using dev_deps.bzl in WORKSPACE | |

-with dev_dependency = True
+In MODULE.bazel, we call use_extension with dev_dependency = True to

 ensure it doesn't impact user builds: